RuleWorld/PyBioNetGen/README.md

 The library side provides a simple BNGL model runner as well as a model object that can be manipulated and used to get libRoadRunner simulators for the model.

-The model object requires a system call to BioNetGen so the initialization can be relatively costly, in case you would like to use it for parallel applications, use the libRR simulator for those.
+The model object requires a system call to BioNetGen so the initialization can be relatively costly, in case you would like to use it for parallel applications, use the [libRoadRunner](http://libroadrunner.org/) simulator instead, unless you are doing NFSim simulations.

 ### Usage